MHJahanbakhsh/notes/github.md

 * we can add a specific file to the commands above to narrow down our search for example:```git diff script.js``` or ```git diff HEAD main.css```
 * ```git diff branch1..branch2``` comparing 2 branches(obviuosly only shows diffrences that are commited)
 * ```git diff commit1..commit2``` similarly we can compare two commits;where commit1 & commit2 are shortened hashes you see on ```git log --oneline```
+  * we can use "HEAD" if one of the branches we want to compare is on the HEAD

+---

+# Stashing: